wikitongues/wikitongues.org/readme.md

 - **Database User Not Allowed**: Use the MariaDB console to grant appropriate privileges (`GRANT ALL PRIVILEGES` commands) as described in Step 2.

 ## Database Sync
-Work is underway to syncronize databases across environments Utilizing WP-CLI
+Work is underway to syncronize databases across environments.
+To sync your local database up with Prod, run `bash tool-sync-db-from-prod.sh` from your local terminal.
-Local database syncs are accomplished with the `tool-sync-db-from-prod.sh` script.

 # CSS and Compiling Stylus